assafelovic/gpt-researcher/README.md

 # 🔎 GPT Researcher
 GPT Researcher is an open-source autonomous agent designed for comprehensive online research on a variety of tasks.
 It produces detailed research reports in PDF format (for now), with customization options for focusing on relevant resources, outlines, and lessons.
-Inspired by [BabyAGI](https://github.com/yoheinakajima/babyagi) and the recent [Plan-and-Solve](https://arxiv.org/abs/2305.04091) paper, GPT Researcher addresses issues of speed and critical thinking, offering a more stable performance and increased speed through parallelized agent work, as opposed to synchronous operations.
+Inspired by [BabyAGI](https://github.com/yoheinakajima/babyagi) and the recent [Plan-and-Solve](https://arxiv.org/abs/2305.04091) paper, GPT Researcher addresses issues of speed and determinsm, offering a more stable performance and increased speed through parallelized agent work, as opposed to synchronous operations.

 Our mission is to empower individuals and organizations with accurate, unbiased, and factual information by leveraging the power of AI.